Reference · the working vocabulary

 A systematic review of an organization's adherence to regulatory requirements, industry standards, or internal policies.
 In child safety, compliance audits verify that platforms correctly implement age verification, parental consent, data handling, and content moderation requirements.
 Audits may be conducted internally or by independent third parties, and several laws mandate annual compliance audits for covered platforms.

-Phosra's proprietary framework that maps platform safety policies to 45 standardized rule categories derived from global child safety legislation.
-The PCSS provides a unified compliance language that translates legal requirements from COPPA, KOSA, the EU DSA, and other laws into actionable technical specifications.
-Platforms can use the PCSS to audit their compliance posture across all applicable jurisdictions simultaneously.
+An open specification — currently OCSS · Draft 4 · pre-release, an individual IETF Internet-Draft — that maps platform safety policies to 115 standardized rule categories (69 anchored / 54 provisional) derived from global child safety legislation.
+OCSS is the open protocol; Phosra implements it.
+The specification provides a unified compliance language that translates legal requirements from COPPA, KOSA, the EU DSA, and other laws into actionable technical specifications.
+Platforms can use OCSS to audit their compliance posture across all applicable jurisdictions simultaneously.

-A standardized classification within the Phosra Child Safety Specification (PCSS) that represents a specific type of child safety requirement.
-There are 45 rule categories covering areas such as age verification, parental consent, content moderation, data handling, and algorithmic transparency.
+A standardized classification within the Open Child Safety Specification (OCSS) that represents a specific type of child safety requirement.
+There are 123 rule categories (69 anchored / 54 provisional) covering areas such as age verification, parental consent, content moderation, data handling, and algorithmic transparency.
 Each rule category maps to one or more provisions across multiple laws, enabling cross-jurisdictional compliance tracking.

 A public disclosure document in which platforms report data about their content moderation activities, government requests for user data, policy enforcement actions, and algorithmic impact assessments.
 Multiple child safety laws now mandate transparency reports specifically addressing how platforms protect minor users.
 These reports typically must be published on a regular schedule and include standardized metrics.